falcosecurity/falco-website/content/en/blog/security-boundaries-with-systemd-and-kubernetes.md

 author: Kris Nóva
 ---

+# A familiar scenario

-Imagine install a security tool that requires privileged access using the Kubernetes API.
+Imagine installing a security tool that requires privileged access using the Kubernetes API.
 Now imagine our cluster is compromised.
 As an attacker, the first thing I would do would be to ensure that whatever security tool you were running in Kubernetes - was turned off.
 Fortunately if I compromised your cluster there is a very lush toolchain that would make that very easy for me.

 ---

+# Why I run Falco directly on Linux

 Fundamentally I disagree with running a security tool in the same layer of the stack that it hopes to protect.
 That is effectively like keeping the keys to your front door conveniently hung on the outside of a locked door.